 How to Fix a Shower Head That Is Leaking?

 A leaky shower head has various reasons for leaking and a damaged diverter is one of them.
 The main work of the diverter is to maintain the flow of the water in the shower.
-With time it gets loosen or worn and becomes a reason for leaky showerheads,
+With time it gets loosened or worn and becomes a reason for leaky showerheads,

 When the diverter is loose then you need to put more effort to turn the handle off and as the result, you get a water drip issue in the showerhead.